 - 46% felt very comfortable discussing a possible mistake in care

-What’s stopping people form voicing their concerns?
+What’s stopping people from voicing concerns?

 Half of all respondents reported at least one barrier to voicing concerns.
 The 5 top reasons people are reluctant to speak up: